Setting up NodeLocal DNS in Yandex Managed Service for Kubernetes

 Required paid resources

-- Fee for using the master and outgoing traffic in a Managed Service for Kubernetes cluster (see Managed Service for Kubernetes pricing).
+- Managed Service for Kubernetes master (see Managed Service for Kubernetes pricing).

-- Fee for using computing resources, OS, and storage in cluster nodes (VMs) (see Compute Cloud pricing).
+- Managed Service for Kubernetes cluster nodes: Use of computing resources and storage (see Compute Cloud pricing).

-- Fee for a public IP address for cluster nodes (see Virtual Private Cloud pricing).
+- Public IP addresses for Managed Service for Kubernetes cluster nodes (see Virtual Private Cloud pricing).

 Getting started